 The U-M Club of Houston established its Scholarship Fund in 2014, to benefit Houston-area students attending the University of Michigan.
 These awards are presented each summer for the upcoming academic year only, and are non-renewable.

-For the 2020-2021 academic year, the club granted two awards of $1000 each, to two first-year students from the Houston area.
+For the 2023-2024 academic year, the club granted three awards of $1000 each, to three first-year students from the Houston area.

 Award Application Process

-In mid-summer, the club receives the final list of matriculated Houston-area first-year students for the fall semester.
-Each of those students is eligible to receive a Scholarship Program Application from our club’s Director of Student Relations and Scholarships (email the Director at firstname.lastname@example.org).
+In early summer, the club receives the final list of Houston-area first-year students matriculated for the fall semester.
+Each of those students is eligible to receive a Scholarship Program Application from our club’s Director of Student Relations and Scholarships (email the Director at [email protected]).
 This set of documents includes an application form as well as a complete list of procedures, rules, and deadlines.

 Mike Baker Memorial Award – Established 2017

-Each year, the Mike Baker Memorial Award is given to a student selected by the Scholarship Committee.
-This award is named in honor of one of the founding members of the U-M Club of Houston.
-Mike graduated from the University of Michigan with a BS in Mathematics in 1977, and served the club as Director of Student Relations, Director of Cultural/Educational Events, and Treasurer.
+One of our yearly scholarship awards is designated as the Mike Baker Memorial Award, named in honor of one of the founding members of the U-M Club of Houston.
+Mike Baker graduated from the University of Michigan with a BS in Mathematics in 1977, and served the club as Director of Student Relations, Director of Cultural/Educational Events, and Treasurer.
 He was an integral member of the U-M Houston alumni family: a faithful participant in student-related functions and community service events, a passionate Wolverine fan at sports watch parties, and a smiling face at social events until his passing in 2016.
 Mike loved the University of Michigan and his local U-M club, and he is dearly missed by all who knew him.